 The RCIA process begins in October each year and concludes with the Easter Vigil.
 Catechumens seeking Baptism will receive the Sacraments of Baptism, First Eucharist and Confirmation at the Vigil.
 Candidates who have received a valid Baptism will receive the Sacrament of First Eucharist at the Vigil and Confirmation at Pentecost.

-Meetings: For the 2021 season, meetings begin the first week of November.
-For more information, please contact Donna Locke at the above email or telephone.
+Meetings: For the 2022 season of programs and classes, which will begin in Fall, please contact Donna Locke at the above email or telephone.